zeropynes/ETCMCLXCScripts/README.md

 ### Access the Web UI

-Once the installation is complete, the ETCMC Node will start automatically.
-You can access the Web UI at:
+Once the installation is complete, the ETCMC Node will automatically reboot and start.
+You can then access the Web UI at:
 ```
 http://<your_server_ip>:5000
 ```